Grueslayer/vim-clipimg/README.md

 For Un*x like systems the application `xclip` will be used by default to copy the content from the system clipboard.

-MacOS X needs `pgppaste` from https://github.com/jcsalterego/pngpaste
+MacOS X needs `pngpaste` from https://github.com/jcsalterego/pngpaste

 ## Installing